metju90/capitalization-table/README.md

 I learned what Liquidation preference is on Thursday evening.
 To be honest with you, I even had to go through investopedia to clarify Liquidation =)

 Having said that, I may have used terms/wording which a person familiar in this domain may find it inappropriate or even worse, not logical.
 If by the time you are reading this you had already experience this, I am sorry.
 Feel free to correct where you deem is not good.

+## Features

+- Seniority Structure: Standard.
+The latest Serie has precedent over others for preferred shares.
+- Dynamic settings.
+Edit on the go and see instant results (hopefully good ones :)

 ## Biggest obstacle